anshikaagupta/AutoPayX/README.md

 # Run it in your local machine:
 1) Clone the repository to your local machine: git clone https://github.com/your-repo/ai-financial-automation.git

-2)Install the necessary dependencies and libraries as specified in the documentation.
+2) Install the necessary dependencies and libraries as specified in the documentation.

-3)Install requirements for streamlit app pip install -r requirements.txt
+3) Install requirements for streamlit app pip install -r requirements.txt

-4)Set up the environment and configure the solution parameters according to your requirements.
+4) Set up the environment and configure the solution parameters according to your requirements.

-5)Run Backend Server: uvicorn backend.app:app --reload
+5) Run Backend Server: uvicorn backend.app:app --reload
 6) Launch Frontend (If using a framework like React): cd frontend npm install && npm start